Causes of osteoporosis should be the concern of every young woman; it is all about prevention; after the fact it becomes

-Secondly, considering more about lifestyle, it's now been adequately proved that both alcoholism (more than two (women) and three (men) drinks a day, every day) and smoking are serious causes of osteoporosis that will turn normal osteopenia into pathological OP.
+Secondly considering more about lifestyle, it's now been adequately proved that both alcoholism and smoking are serious causes of porosis that will turn normal osteopenia into pathological OP.

 Like all diseases these factors are additive.
-Smoking means less oxygen for the tissues, so most smokers are unable to walk as far.
+Smoking means less oxygen for the tissues, so they are often unable to walk as far.
 They tire quickly and consequently don't like hiking.
-If it's combined with alcohol abuse and an oft associated poor diet, then you are programmed for misery.
+If it's combined with alcohol abuse and an oft associated poor diet, then they are programmed for misery.